carijung/DH110-22F-Demo/README.md

 <p>&nbsp;</p>

 #### Initial Heuristic Evaluation
 My initial evaluation about this site is that it is very easy to navigate as there were no jargons and the navigation tabs were organized, which helped me easily find what I was looking for.
 I felt comfortable viewing this website because it expressed minimality and limited their color usage.
 However, I was confused between the tabs that would directly lead me to a page instead of showing a drop down menu when clicked and tabs that only showed a drop down menu when clicked.
-Clicking on a tab expecting it to show a drop down menu but instead leading me to a page prompted me to go back and reiterate the process.
+Clicking on a tab expecting it to show a drop down menu, but instead leading me to a page, prompted me to go back and reiterate the process.

 <p>&nbsp;</p>